alvaromago/alvaromago/README.md

 ### Hi there 👋

-🙌 I'm currently studying Web Development, that includes JAVA, HTMl & CSS.
+🙌 I'm currently studying Web Development.
 In the next months I will also learn JavaScript and PHP 🔥

 ### 🗣️ About Me:

-- 🧠 I’m currently studying JAVA and HTML
+- 🧠 I’m currently learning JAVA, JavaScript & SQL
 - 📚 I will also study TypeScript & Python
 - 📫 You can reach me at: aalvaromago@gmail.com
 - ⚡ Fun fact: I love motorsport 🏎️💨